pgxn/pgxn/README.md

 Project Status
 --------------

-The main site is currently under heavy development, but is expected to be launched by the end of March, 2011.
-Until that time, the early fundraising pages of the site, stored in [this repository](https://github.com/theory/pgxn)), continue to be served.
-Once the new site goes live, this repository will no longer be worked on, but this page will remain as a pointer to all of the sub-projects that encompass the whole of PGXN.
+PGXN is now in production.
+As such, this repository is longer worked on, but this page remains as a pointer to all of the sub-projects that encompass the whole of PGXN.

 Who’s Doing This?
 -----------------